Ritchie Home & Informal Hostel

 If you are hoping for some acupuncture, please make an appointment on Kurt’s webpage whitewateracupuncture.com.
 He may be able to squeeze you in, but as an introvert in a high people profession, he is usually done done at the end of his day. :)

-For breakfast we recommend AJ’s Diner within walking distance, and either Roscoe’s East or Roscoe’s Depot.
+For breakfast we recommend AJ’s Diner within walking distance, and either Roscoe’s East or Roscoe’s Depot, or cook your own.

 Warmshowers Bike riders are provided with a hearty pancake breakfast for your day’s ride.

-It’s pretty chill and relaxed.
+It’s pretty chill and relaxed in spite of all the details.
 We hope it is welcoming.

 History Buff?
 Read on….

-This house was built in 1852, when hundreds of farm and wood acerage were bought by the Quaker businessman, Mordecai Perry.
+This house was built in 1852, when hundreds of farm and wood acres were bought by the Quaker businessman, Mordecai Perry.
 This was the “original farmhouse” built outside of the eastern city limits back in the day.
 Perry was a blacksmith, wheelwright, carriage maker.
 He was “weighty” in Quaker terms, and we believe the house was used on the underground railroad.
 Perry provided funds for an educational hall to be built in the early years of Earlham College, the building is no longer there.
 Perry had 3 wives, not at the same time…ha ha, all from the upper eschelon’s of Richmond’s business elite.
 His 3rd wife was given a choice 40 acres upon his death, and she chose the land on the south side of National Road right across from Glen Miller Park.
 Well done, Martha.
 Her beautiful, custom home is still privately owned and can be seen in its grand glory as you drive by the park.
 Our house, which we call 41, was held in possession by a variety of folks, many of them associated with Earlham College.
 The property has a healing vibration to it, and our clients find a peace that aids in their healing ventures in our home.
 The neighborhood is a busy mix of owners/renters/professionals/underemployed/drug dealer/families/singles.
-We all seem to get along to a certain degree (well, we’d like the drug house to be shut down…cops are working on it).
+We all seem to get along to a certain degree.
 Kurt and Amy feel safe and happy in this location.